willat343/mathbox/README.md

 | [cppbox](https://github.com/willat343/cppbox) | >= 0.1.0 | C++ Package |
 | Eigen3 | >= 3.4.0 | Linear Algebra Package |

-There are several ways to include `cppbox` within your project:
+There are several ways to include `mathbox` within your project:
 - [Preferred] Via `FetchContent` allowing `cppbox` to be built as a submodule.
 - Via `find_package`, requiring `cppbox` to be installed to the system, locally, or to a catkin workspace.